mathiasbynens/emoji-regex/README.md

 const emojiRegexText = require('emoji-regex/es2015/text.js');
 ```

+## For maintainers

-## For contributors: how to update emoji-regex after new Unicode Standard releases
+### How to update emoji-regex after new Unicode Standard releases

 1. Update the Unicode data dependency in `package.json` by running the following commands: